Urban village (China): Characteristics

 Modern life in China's urban village is vastly different from the traditional agricultural way of life due to the lack of farmland.
 A new lifestyle has developed in which landowners build multi-story houses (which is allocated by the village collective) and rent them to the city's floating population, who are not able to afford an apartment in the better parts of the city.

 Urban villages are not regulated by any form of centralized urban planning.
 Most of them are heavily populated, intensely developed, and lack infrastructure.
 Some villages' building density is greater than 70%.
 They are composed of crowded multi-story buildings ranging from three to five (or more) floors, and narrow alleys, which are difficult for vehicles to pass through.
 Inside villages, it can be dark and damp year round and lighting may have to be kept on even during daylight hours.
 However, many villages have designated areas at their core which house cultural facilities and examples of historic architecture, while others have special shopping and market streets, sometimes reserved for pedestrians.

 On the one hand, the villages serve to provide cheap accommodation for the impoverished population who come from the rural areas to try to make a living in the city.
 On the other hand, they have become the breeding grounds for social problems such as crime, drug addiction, alcoholism, and prostitution.
 Some consider urban villages to be a form of slum with Chinese characteristics.
 Whether these issues are a function of economics or spatial realities is up for debate.

+Urban villages are predominantly located in the southern metropolises like Guangzhou, Shenzhen, and Xiamen.